 Working independently over the centuries in workshops scattered across Asia Minor the Turks and their ancestors have handcrafted a cultural tradition unlike any other.
 Through an insistence on maintaining the tried and true methodologies of their forebears the timeless qualities of a more elegant age are still with us today in Turkish handicrafts.
 Some of the most important of these include:

 - Turkish Rugs: The Turkish weaving tradition has produced some of the most stunning hand-woven carpets ever created.
-The Turkish rug is typified by certain color, design and dye characteristics unique to this part of the world and is usually made of cotton or wool.
+The Turkish rug is typified by certain color, design, and dye characteristics unique to this part of the world and is usually made of cotton or wool.
 Turkish rugs can range in size from tiny individual pieces the size of welcome mats to room-size creations fit for palaces.
 No matter where you look in Turkey you’ll find first-class examples of the skill and dedication of the local rug makers.
 If you’d like your rug to exhibit more esoteric iconography look to weavers in the far reaches of the country.
 For rugs with a more urbane feel to them spend some time in the largest markets of Istanbul and Ankara.

-- Pottery/Ceramics: The fine art of Turkish pottery today brings with it centuries of tradition and knowledge as well as a multicultural mixture of influences as far reaching as Alexander the Great and Suleiman the Magnificent.
+- Pottery/Ceramics: The fine art of Turkish pottery today brings with it centuries of tradition and knowledge as well as a multicultural mixture of influences as far-reaching as Alexander the Great and Suleiman the Magnificent.
 Iznik pottery tradition dates back to the 15th century and played a key role in the development of later ceramic traditions.
-Iznik tile makers today are renowned the world over for the quality of their product while ceramic artists like Nimet Varli push the cultural envelope with her stunning porcelain creations.
+Iznik tile makers today are renowned the world over for the quality of their products while ceramic artists like Nimet Varli push the cultural envelope with her stunning porcelain creations.
 Paykoc carries a full line of Nimet porcelain and is proud to promote the work of this social and artistic pioneer.

 - Metalworking: Examples of Turkish silver engraving dating back to the 2nd century are vivid proof of the resilience of the metalworking tradition in this part of the world.
-Turkish craftsmen today are famous for their peerless pots and pans, metal bowls, cauldrons and more, hand-forged of silver and copper.
+Turkish craftsmen today are famous for their peerless pots and pans, metal bowls, cauldrons, and more, hand-forged silver and copper.
 These are no mere tourist trinkets.
-The metalwork you’ll find today in the bazaars of Turkey are the product of trade secrets passed down from generation to generation through the master/apprentice relationships that still form the backbone of the Turkish metalworking industry.
+The metalwork you’ll find today in the bazaars of Turkey is the product of trade secrets passed down from generation to generation through the master/apprentice relationships that still form the backbone of the Turkish metalworking industry.

 - Glasswork: Glasswork is another Turkish handicraft that has evolved over the centuries to encompass both the best traditional aspects of purely decorative art as well as the synthesis of the artistic and the practical as manifest in the Turkish mosaic lamp.
 Mosaic lamps were both the forerunner and inspiration Louis Comfort Tiffany used to create what became known as the Tiffany lamp.
 Today Turkish mosaic lamps are finally being discovered by a wide Western audience.
-At Paykoc we offer dozens of variations on the Turkish mosaic lamp; each one a unique creation that will add rich color, timeless mystery and an air of enduring beauty to any area of your home.
+At Paykoc we offer dozens of variations on the Turkish mosaic lamp; each one a unique creation that will add rich color, timeless mystery, and an air of enduring beauty to any area of your home.

 - Embroidery: Turkish embroidery can trace its roots back to the beginning of recorded history in the region.
 Now, as then, embroidery occupies a distinctive place in the cultural life of the people.
-Exquisite examples of embroidery can been seen in many traditional Turkish costumes as well as in present day headscarves, belts, handkerchiefs, pillow coverings and upholstery of every type.
+Exquisite examples of embroidery can be seen in many traditional Turkish costumes as well as in present-day headscarves, belts, handkerchiefs, pillow coverings, and upholstery of every type.
 Embroidery has long been one of the most ‘democratic’ of the arts of Asia Minor meaning it was never the exclusive domain of the palace the way fine ceramics were at various times in the past.
 Turkish embroidery work today eschews the movement toward mechanization that has overtaken much of the craft in other countries and as such Turkish embroidery is still highly prized among connoisseurs.

 Turkish traditional handicrafts are a major draw for visitors from around the world.
-Unlike some countries whose markets are likely to be stuffed with the same half dozen or so t-shirts and tiny plastic trinkets stamped out by the millions Turkey’s public markets are alive with items of dazzling handcrafted quality.
-These items are a vivid reminder of the value of patient effort that speak to us even more intimately in our age of profit-driven, planned obsolescence.
+Unlike some countries whose markets are likely to be stuffed with the same half dozen or so t-shirts and tiny plastic trinkets stamped out by the millions, Turkey’s public markets are alive with items of dazzling handcrafted quality.
+These items are a vivid reminder of the value of patient effort that speaks to us even more intimately in our age of profit-driven, planned obsolescence.